Wikidata/primarysources/backend/README.md

 The following HTTP request retrieves a random entity, optionally by topic.
 The selection procedure is left to the backend and might be improved in the future based on user profile etc.

-    GET /entities/any?topic=<TOPIC>&user=<WikidataUser>
+    GET /entities/any?topic=<TOPIC>&user=<WikidataUser>&dataset=<DATASET>

-Both topic and user are optional, in which case the backend selects a random unapproved entity.
+Both `topic` and `user` are optional, in which case the backend selects a random unapproved entity.
+`dataset` is optional too and allows to only select an entity with statements from a specific dataset.

 Status Codes:

   * 200: entity found, returned as JSON